 - The undescended testicle may be more vulnerable to injury or testicular torsion.

-- An asymmetrical or empty scrotum may cause a child worry and embarrassment.
+- An asymmetrical or empty scrotum may cause a boy worry and embarrassment.

 - Sometimes boys with undescended testicles develop inguinal hernias.

-If surgery is done, it's likely that doctors will perform an orchiopexy, in which a small cut is made in the groin and the testicle is brought down into the scrotum where it is fixed (or pexed) in place.
+If surgery is done, it's likely to be an orchiopexy, in which a small cut is made in the groin and the testicle is brought down into the scrotum where it is fixed (or pexed) in place.
 Doctors typically do this on an outpatient basis, and most boys recover fully within a week.

-Most doctors believe that boys who've had a single undescended testicle will have normal fertility potential and testicular function as adults, while those who've had two undescended testicles may be more likely to experience diminished fertility as adults.
+Most doctors believe that boys who've had a single undescended testicle will have normal fertility potential and testicular function as adults, while those who've had two undescended testicles might be more likely to have diminished fertility as adults.

 It is recommended that all boys who've had undescended testicles undergo follow-up evaluations by a urologist for years after their corrective surgeries.